oshirohugo/hugooshiro-dummy-datasource/README.md

 # Hugo Oshiro Dummy Datasource

-This is a test plugin created from the scaffold provide by `@grafana/create-plugin@latest`
+This is a nice plugin created from the scaffold provide by `@grafana/create-plugin@latest`

 ## What are Grafana data source plugins?